admet-xspec/admet-xspec/docs/source/features.rst

 The other processing plans are similar to the one above, but with different combinations of steps enabled or disabled.

-1. ``train.gin`` will skip hyperparameter optimization and use the hyperparameter values parsed from the corresponding predictor's ``.gin`` config file.

-2. ``normalize.gin`` will not train a model, but will instead perform the standard pre-processing steps on a raw dataset and save the normalized dataset to cache.
+#. ``normalize.gin`` will not train a model, but will instead perform the standard pre-processing steps on a raw dataset
+and save the normalized dataset to cache.

-3. ``split.gin`` will not train a model, but will instead perform the standard pre-processing steps on a raw dataset, create train-test splits, handle non-human data augmentations / filtering and save the train-test splits to cache.
+#. ``split.gin`` will not train a model, but will instead perform the standard pre-processing steps on a raw dataset,
+create train-test splits, handle non-human data augmentations / filtering and save the train-test splits to cache.

-4. ``train_load_hyperparams.gin`` will search cache to find previously optimized hyperparameters for the exact splitter / featurizer / model combination, parse them and use them to train a model on some train-test split.
+#. ``train_load_hyperparams.gin`` will search cache to find previously optimized hyperparameters for the exact splitter
+/ featurizer / model combination, parse them and use them to train a model on some train-test split.